Best Men's Hiking Shorts of 2024

-We review the 21 most popular pairs of hiking shorts to find the best hiking shorts for men.
-We tested hiking shorts on casual hikes in Rock Creek National Park, backpacking trips in Shenandoah National Park, and a 10-day hiking-camping road trip on the Blue Ridge Parkway.
+We tested the 19 most popular pairs of hiking shorts to find the best hiking shorts for men.
+We tested them on casual hikes in Rock Creek National Park, backpacking trips in Shenandoah National Park, and a 10-day hiking-camping road trip on the Blue Ridge Parkway.

 We create reader-supported, objective gear reviews independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.